ulfschneider/compose-css/doc/doc.md

 :   In flowing text, a CSS class will be denoted with a starting period, e.g. <code>.css</code>.

 HTML tags
-:   HTML tags in flowing text are denoted lowercase and and without pointing brackets, e.g. <code>strong</code>.
+:   HTML tags in flowing text are denoted lowercase and with pointing brackets, e.g. <code>&lt;strong></code>.

 In formatted code, CSS classes and HTML tags are presented syntactically correct.